simonsclz/simonsclz/README.md

 - 👋 Hi, I’m @simonsclz
 - 👀 I’m interested in (theoretical) computer science, machine learning, data science, programming and sports.
-- 🌱 I’m currently studying data science at TU Chemnitz (Chemnitz University of Technology) and received my bachelor's degree in computer science in 2024.
+- 🌱 I’m currently studying data science at Chemnitz University of Technology and received my bachelor's degree in computer science in 2024.
 - 🗺️ I love going on vacation.
 My favourite destination is Hydra/Ύδρα, a small Greek island.
 My profile picture has been taken there.

 <!---